QubitExplorer/Recommender-System/README.md

 It preprocesses the data, maps user/item IDs, and splits interactions into train/validation/test sequences.

-Users can select among **four models: standard LSTM, xLSTM, BERT4REC, SAS4REC** variant with configurable parameters.
+Users can select among **four AI models: standard LSTM, xLSTM, BERT4REC, SAS4REC** variant with configurable parameters.

 The selected model is trained using PyTorch with evaluation metrics like Recall@10, MRR, Hit Rate and NDCG.